 The following isn’t about me preaching, nor is it about me trying to summarise the wealth of knowledge is out there in its many forms.
 I have set out below references to professionals that I have found to be hugely informative.

 Fitness has always been important to me, and my ability to manipulate my physical appearance to portray a character is fundamental in the authenticity of my varying roles.
-In my most recent role, Samson was a man whose strength came from God, yet he suffered from the oppression of the Philistines in the giving of their harvest, resulting in constant hunger and starvation.
+In one of my more notable roles; Samson, was a man whose strength came from God, yet he suffered from the oppression of the Philistines in the giving of their harvest, resulting in constant hunger and starvation.
 If I was too big and bulky, the strength from God would be questionable, and the topic of starvation laughable.
 Samson had to be lean but powerful.
 The transition from Taylor to Samson was actually easy.

 For most of my day, I fast.
 On average this fast lasts between 18-21 hours, but may be extended to 24-36-44 and even 120 which is my longest fast to date.
 Fasting is not starving, fasting is choosing not to eat in order to experience the mental, physical and spiritual benefits.
 Without diving too deep into the scientific process, when a person fasts their body goes through a process of autophagy.
 Autophagy is a natural regulated occurrence that allows the orderly degradation and recycling of cellular components.
 In layman’s terms, our cells create membranes that search, seek and destroy damaged worn out cells whilst gleaning the reusable sections for fuel and repair.
 Shorter still, it’s our own recycling set up.